ecadlabs/taquito/docs/rpc_nodes_integration_test.md

 ## Steps to run the tests

 1. The RPC nodes' integration tests are disabled by default.
 Remove `./rpc-nodes.spec.ts` from `"testPathIgnorePatterns"` in the package.json.

- **nairobinet**: `npm run test:nairobinet rpc-nodes.spec.ts`
+ **oxfordnet**: `npm run test:oxfordnet rpc-nodes.spec.ts`

 **When all endpoints are accessible for a node, you will obtain:**